5G Service Based Architecture (SBA)

 In Brief

-5G SBA is a programmable framework design for the interconnection of 5G NFs in the Core and exposure of network capabilities & resources through Service Based Interface (SBI).
-The full potential of SBA can be utilized with the 5G standalone architecture, enhancing the end-user experience, and opening economic opportunities for telecom operators.
+5G SBA is a programmable framework design for the interconnection of 5G NFs in the Core and exposure of network capabilities & resources through SBI.
+This next generation 5G core network can realize innovative 5G services and solutions, leading to superior flexibility, scalability, and efficiency in the network.

 Share: